 5.10.1 Regulations of Fraternities, Sororities, and Living Units.

-Each major administrative unit shall establish its own regulations for recognition and for governing fraternities, sororities, cooperative houses, and other formally recognized group-living units, subject to the approval of the Board.
-Said regulations when approved or modified by the Board after notice and hearing, shall be effective as a part of the Rules adopted by the Board.
+Each major administrative unit shall establish its own regulations for recognition and for governing fraternities, sororities, cooperative houses, and other formally recognized group-living units in accordance with Section 1.2 of these Bylaws.

 5.11 Campus Speakers.